PierrickPochelu/MASAC_IPU/README.md

 MASIC IPU is a fork of the MASAC repository available at: https://github.com/ffelten/MASAC

-The objective of MASIC IPU is to enhance the performance of MASAC by leveraging Graphcore IPU technology.
+The objective of MASIC IPU is to improve the MASAC efficiency by leveraging Graphcore IPU technology.

-The updates made to MASIC IPU are relatively minor in comparison to the official branch.
+The code updates made to MASIC IPU are relatively minor in comparison to the official branch.

 The library dependencies on the Poplar SDK 3.0 are the following :